pyroll-project/pyroll-lippmann-mahrenholz-force-torque/README.md

-# PyRoll Sims Power and Labour
+# PyRolL Sims Power and Labour

 Plugin for PyRoll providing Power and Labour calculations from O. Lippmann and H. Mahrenholz.